Berry-of-Tech/Spot-the-Mask/README.md

 ##  <span style='color:green'> The solution </span>
-Our solution is based on the architecture of the well-known model <a href="https://pytorch.org/hub/pytorch_vision_densenet/">Densnet</a> and uses the technique of transfer learning to get some learned features from other tasks and use them in this contest to help our custom model to make accurate predictions.
+Our solution is based on the architecture of the well-known model <a href="https://pytorch.org/hub/pytorch_vision_densenet/">Densenet</a> and used the technique of transfer learning to get some learned features from other tasks and use them in this contest to help our custom model to make accurate predictions.

 <div align="center">
     <img src = "https://pytorch.org/assets/images/densenet1.png"